learn-co-curriculum/introduction-to-data-science/README.md

 ![](./structured-unstructured.png)

 The **amount** of is increasing each year, and data scientists like us will be needed to collect and interpret this data.
-All of that *unstructured data* included in audio and video may seem difficult to capture, but more and more tools available to data scientists to harness the information in these digita formats.

-As you may have guessed, more companies are then willing to pay data scientists who have the skills to collect this information and turn them into insights.
+As you may have guessed, more companies are looking for data scientists who have the skills to collect this information and turn them into insights.

 ![](./data-science-postings.png)

 Let's spend take another look at this chart.
 In 2017, there were *five times* number of data science job postings as in there were three years earlier.
-That's a lot.

 And it's not just businesses that make use of this information.
 * In 2015, forty percent of federal agencies had a chief data officer.